AymenBida/my-games-backend/README.md

 To get a local copy up and running follow these simple example steps:

 - Open your terminal
-- Clone this project into the directory of your choice `git clone https://github.com/AymenBida/<repo>.git`
+- Clone this project into the directory of your choice `git clone https://github.com/AymenBida/my-games-backend.git`
-- Go to the project folder `cd <repo>`
+- Go to the project folder `cd my-games-backend`

 ### Install